Xavier0301/pdc_project/rendu/readme.md

 - `--input_file [filename.txt]` the file containing the human-readable string to transmit
 - `--python [command]` name of the command to call python from command line on your machine.
 Is python3 by default.

-You need to be connected to the EPFL network for this to work (can be throught the VPN).
+You need to be connected to the EPFL network for this to work (can be through the VPN).

 `client.py` and `channel_helper.py` is code provided to use which we use to contact the channel server.